dd9jn/rfc4880bis/crypto-refresh.md

 Also note that if V3, V4, and V5 format keys share the same RSA key material, they will have different Key IDs as well as different fingerprints.

-Finally, the Key ID and fingerprint of a subkey are calculated in the same way as for a primary key, including the 0x99 (V3 and V4 key) or 0x9A (V5 key) as the first octet (even though this is not a valid packet ID for a public subkey).
+Finally, the Key ID and fingerprint of a subkey are calculated in the same way as for a primary key, including the 0x99 (V4 key) or 0x9A (V5 key) as the first octet (even though this is not a valid packet ID for a public subkey).

 # Elliptic Curve Cryptography